JoeyStanley/jekyll-for-designers/resources.md

 * [Course materials](https://github.com/hturner/gnm-half-day-course) for the generalized nonlinear models (GNM) half-day course at the useR!
 2019 conference by [Heather Turner](http://www.heatherturner.net/).
 Here's her [full-day version](https://github.com/hturner/gnm-day-course) from Zurich R Course series.

+### Bayesian Statistics

+I have not yet learned about Bayesian stats, but here are some resources I've come across that I may use later.

+* [*Bayes Rules!
+An Introduction to Bayesian Modeling with R*](https://www.bayesrulesbook.com) by Alicia A. Johnson, Miles Ott, Mine Dogucu.

+* Richard McElreath's [*Statistical Rethinking: A Bayesian Course Using R and Stan*](https://github.com/rmcelreath/statrethinking_winter2019) is an entire course.

+* Stefano Coretta, Joseph V. Casillas, and Timo Roettger's learning materials for their [*Learn Bayesian Analysis for the Speech Sciences*](https://learnb4ss.github.io/learnB4SS/) workshop.

 ### Statistics for Linguists

 * [Sky Onnossen](https://onosson.github.io) has made available the materials from his [*Workshop for Statistics for Linguists*](https://github.com/onosson/UM_Workshop) at the University of Manitoba in December 2019.